banner image

 How to Choose Cash vs. Insurance for Counseling:

-When paying cash for psychotherapy sessions, there is more confidentiality in the sense that insurance companies do not have access to the record of a diagnosis or of your treatment, and no diagnosis is required.
+Third, when paying cash for psychotherapy sessions, there is more confidentiality in the sense that insurance companies do not have access to the record, your diagnosis, or your treatment.

 Calling Your Insurance: